Bigless27/Angular-Redux-Todos/README.md

 # Todos with Angular 4 and Redux | Lesson on Coding

-A simple todo's application built with the Angular 4 framework and redux.
+A simple todos application built with the Angular 4 framework and redux.
 This project was built off my [Angular Wepack Starter](https://github.com/Bigless27/Angular-webpack-starter) skeleton.